-American plaice (Hippoglossoides platessoides) (Fig. 22)
+American plaice (Fig. A15).
 Stock structure has not been defined.
-Groundfish survey information indicates that plaice are concentrated in the deep waters of the inner Gulf of Maine.
+Groundfish survey information indicates that American plaice are concentrated in the deep waters of the inner Gulf of Maine.

-Witch (Glyptocephalus cynoglossus) (Fig. 23)
+Witch flounder (Fig. A16).
 As with American plaice, stock delineation has not been resolved.
 The species is ubiquitous in the inner Gulf of Maine, predominantly in the moderately deep areas.